 The Department of Mathematics and the Richard W. Riley College of Education work together to offer certification for high school mathematics teaching (grades 9-12).
-Options for certification include the B.A. and B.S. programs in mathematics.
+Undergraduate options for certification include the B.A. and B.S. programs in mathematics.

 Students must meet all requirements for admission to the Teacher Education Program and complete its core curriculum.
 Information on teacher certification is available through the Student Academic Services office in the Richard W. Riley College of Education.

 If you are interested in becoming certified to teach secondary (high school) mathematics, you should indicate your interest on your admission application.
-If you need further information regarding teacher certification in mathematics, you should contact the academic admission office in the College of Education, 803/323-2154 or the Department of Mathematics.
+If you need further information regarding teacher certification in mathematics, you should contact the academic admission office in the Richard W. Riley College of Education (803/323-2154) or the Department of Mathematics (803/323-2175).